-Viruses are minute parasitic organisms, too small to be seen by a light microscope.
+Viruses are minute parasitic entities, too small to be seen by a light microscope.
 They consist only of a nucleic acid core and a protein coat and are unable to grow outside the living cells of their plant hosts.
 They cause a bewildering variety of symptoms, some of which are very hard to distinguish from mineral deficiency or herbicide damage.
 Virus infection can reduce yields drastically, but rarely kills the plant.

 Viruses have no means of movement and rely on other organisms (vectors) to transmit them from diseased to healthy plants.
 These are often sap-sucking insects such as aphids, thrips, whiteflies, or by leaf-feeding beetles, or plant-feeding mites.
 Soil-inhabiting nematodes (eelworms) and fungal pathogens can also transmit viruses.
 Some viruses are also very contagious and can be transmitted on pruning knives or gardeners’ hands.
 Viruses are also transmitted from one plant generation to the next via infected cuttings or graft material and a relatively small number can pass through infected seed.